-In 2010 there were 3 reports of suspected and confirmed cases of wound botulism among people who inject drugs in the United Kingdom.
-This is less than in 2009 when there were 20 cases reported.
-However, this is comparable to the previous two years, with 4 cases in reported in 2008 and 3 cases in 2007.
-Up to the end of 2009 a total of 160 cases had been reported since the first case of wound botulism associated with injecting drug use was reported in March 2000 (data is published in the Shooting Up report).
+In 2012 there were two reports of probable or confirmed cases of wound botulism among people who inject drugs in the United Kingdom.
+Up to the end of 2011 a total of 163 cases had been reported since the first case of wound botulism associated with injecting drug use was reported in March 2000 (data is published in the Shooting Up report).

 The symptoms of botulism are caused by a toxin produced by the anaerobic spore forming bacterium Clostridium botulinum.
 The toxin blocks the release of acetycholine at the neuromuscular junction resulting in a descending flaccid paralysis.
 Botulism is not spread from one person to another.